 2 SHIPYARD PHOTOS:

 The 2 photos below we’re taken in 2010, when Tristen & Taylor Adams (my daughter, Kristy’s children) and I visited what remains of the gigantic Kaiser Shipyards.
 Where my dad (Charles) worked during the first half of World War II, before joining the US Navy.
+He helped build Casablanca class escort (small) aircraft carriers.
 My dad’s great grandchildren seeing his old worksite …now that IS pretty cool!
 Most of the buildings have long since been torn down.
-But there is a park on one corner of the old property that commemorates those who built all the Navy ships during the war.
+But there is a park on one corner of the old property that commemorates those who built all the ships during the war.
 And in one of the photos you can see the big concrete slips, still standing, where they launched the ships …one after another.
 The park is located on the Washington side of the Columbia River, a mile or two east of Vancouver.

 (top) DAD’S NAME TAG INSIDE HIS NAVY HAT DURING THE WAR.

-(bottom) APPROVAL FOR A SAILOR TO TAKE HOME WAR SOUVENIRS, SIGNED BY MY DAD.
+(bottom) APPROVAL FOR A SAILOR (THEIR DAD) TO TAKE HOME WAR SOUVENIRS, SIGNED BY MY DAD.
 THANKS TO THE WYCKOFF “GIRLS” FOR PASSING THIS ON TO ME.
 ESPECIALLY BECKY.